fdelorme/ecsqaru23/content/program/index.md

 **17:30 - 19:00** Visit of the squares of Arras and the belfry

-**19:00 - 21:00** Opening Reception at Town Hall : Tasting of local beers and cheeses
+**19:00 - 21:00** Opening Reception at Town Hall: Tasting of local beers and cheeses

 ## Thursday 21 September